khmurakami/pystocktwits-data-utils/README.md

 - Add timestamp to csv generator
 - Fix naming of functions

-## References
+## Links/Credits

+- IcyFlames CSV Duplicates Removal with no new libraries: https://stackoverflow.com/questions/15741564/removing-duplicate-rows-from-a-csv-file-using-a-python-script
-Git ignore was used from this repo: https://github.com/github/gitignore/blob/master/Python.gitignore
+- Git ignore was used from this repo: https://github.com/github/gitignore/blob/master/Python.gitignore